 - 1 Tbsp mixed herbs chopped, see Recipe Notes

 - Place the dough in an oiled bowl and cover.
-Let it rise in a warm spot for about 1-2 hours, or until it doubles in size.
+Let it rise in a warm spot for about 1 to 2 hours, or until it doubles in size.
 You can use a controlled-temperature bread proofer or just the oven with the light turned on.

 - Gently deflate the dough and turn it onto a lightly floured work surface.